 Ultimately, I had finally found a treatment for my patients that worked rapidly, in a short amount of space, and with a remarkably low side effect profile.
 Right then, I tasked myself with finding a way to bring ketamine to as many people as possible.
 As a Clinical Psychologist, I have spoken out against the stigma of mental health and became a regular contributor on many radio and television shows.
 I was surprised to find that I was being asked to contribute to economic-focused shows like LiquidLunch with John Tabacco.
 Once the cameras were off, John would ask me about the need to bring ketamine assisted therapy to the masses.

 Before I knew it, I was meeting with investment folks and heads of publicly traded companies.
 I spent countless hours meeting and talking with different individuals about ketamine therapy and the necessity to address mental health on both a national and global level.
-One of the individuals who showed the most intrigue and passion for the topic of mental health is now someone I call a friend, Matt Pinz.
+One of the individuals who showed the most intrigue and passion for the topic of mental health is now someone I call a friend.
 He thought I really had something but did his own research and came to his own conclusions.
-Almost a year later, along with Matt and the faith in few others, we launched Tripsitter Clinic.
+Almost a year later, we launched Tripsitter Clinic.